RonconiLudovico/final-project/doc/steps.md

 - [x] First we need to build a JSON file in which to store all the necessary variables and dict to store our datas (literal object and dict to store)

+- [x] Create a function which will convert Json files into usable python objects

-- [ ] Then we need to create utils files for each function we want to implement in the project (no func implementation yet)
+- [x] Then we need to create utils files for each function we want to implement in the project (no func implementation yet)

 - [ ] Write basic structures for utils and main implementing each one with 'pass'